Remembering Carl Clark '45, Developer of the Airbag Safety System

 His promotion of the benefits of airbags (including the first published reference to side airbags) at conferences and before Congress is credited with helping convince automakers to begin seriously investigating the practicality of adding airbag systems to cars.
 Later in life, he brought the same passion to his advocacy for the use of laminated safety glass in the side windows of cars, which could prevent laceration injuries and ejections during accidents.
 He also developed an airbag bumper system that could protect car occupants from serious injury in a crash into a wall at up to 50 miles per hour.

-- Read obituaries for Carl Clark in the Baltimore Sun and the Washington Post, and by the Associated Press.
+- Read obituaries for Carl Clark in the Washington Post.